angelol/django-fsm-admin/README.rst

 django-fsm-admin
 ================

-Mixin and template tags to integrate django-fsm_ state transitions into the Django Admin.
+Mixin and template tags to integrate django-fsm-2_ state transitions into the Django Admin.

 Installation